 In the first week of classes at the beginning of each academic term, instructors will provide students with written information indicating the policy concerning assignments, tests, final examination, practical and laboratory work, class participation, and attendance.

-Grades are posted in Connect as they become available after the final exam period in the fall and winter terms.
+Grades are posted in Self-Service as they become available after the final exam period in the fall and winter terms.

 When will I get my final grades?

-Faculty members must submit final grades to the Registrar's Office according to the following deadlines:
+Faculty members must submit final grades to the Registrar's Office according to the following deadlines as described in Academic Calendar regulation 10.9.2:

 For all other courses: Within seven calendar days of the final exam or the submission of final written work for the course.